 7. Tennessee State Museum

 The Tennessee State Museum, located in downtown Nashville next to the Bicentennial Capitol Mall State Park and the Nashville Farmers’ Market, preserves the unique and storied history of the Volunteer State.
-This is one of the best things to do in Nashville.

 The vast museum showcases permanent exhibits that display the heritage of Tennessee’s natural history, Native American history, military and sporting history, and Civil War history.

-A variety of attractions at this museum is specifically catered to children, including many events and educational programs on-site throughout the year.
 In addition, there are rotating temporary cultural and art exhibits on display.
-According to the recent visitors, the place is beautiful and informative, and they appreciated the free admission.
+The recent visitors said the place is beautiful and informative, and they appreciated the free admission.

-The museum is located around multiple shops and restaurants and is within walking distance of other attractions like the Tennessee State Capitol and the Musicians Hall of Fame and Museum.
+The museum is located around multiple shops and restaurants and is within walking distance of attractions like the Tennessee State Capitol and the Musicians Hall of Fame and Museum.

 8. Nashville Farmers Market

-The North and South Farm Sheds house stalls dedicated to fresh produce and other local goods can accommodate 100 vendors selling produce, meat, and dairy products.
-At the same time, the Market House is host to various retail shops and eateries.
-Open year-round, and the market is seen as busiest during the May to November growing season.
+The North and South Farm Sheds house stalls dedicated to fresh produce and other local goods and can accommodate 100 vendors selling produce, meat, and dairy products.

 9. The Parthenon

-It deserves a visit even if you aren’t the type to wear a toga and philosophize about the stars because of their uniqueness.
-Nashville has many nicknames, most of which have something to do with.
-But thanks to the numerous higher education institutions established here, the city is also known as the “Athens of the South.”
+It deserves a visit, even if you aren’t the type to wear a toga and philosophize about the stars because of their uniqueness.
+Nashville has many nicknames, most of which have something to do with it.

 This identity was reinforced with the Parthenon, a full-scale replica of the one found in Athens.
 Nashville’s Parthenon was meant to be temporary and was built for the Tennessee Centennial Exposition in 1897.
-This is one of the best things to do in Nashville.

 Since then, it has become a beloved attraction, housing models of the statues and full-scale replicas found in the original structure and an impressive art collection.

-According to recent visitors, the place has well-kept grounds, a peaceful atmosphere, and is a magnificent building.
+According to recent visitors, the place has well-kept grounds, a peaceful atmosphere, and a magnificent building.
 They recommended an evening visit to see it illuminated.
 Some also raved about the fascinating exhibits and loved the giant statue of Athena.

 10. Cumberland Park